Only this pageAll pages

 Placement of the eSite x10 unit must satisfy the following conditions.

-The eSite x10 must not be installed closer than 3 m to a heating source, for example a genset exhaust pipe.
+• The eSite x10 must not be installed nearer than 3 metres to a heating source, for example a genset exhaust pipe.

-The eSite x10 must not be installed in a position of constant exposure to dripping water.
+• The eSite x10 must not be installed were it is exposed to constant dripping water.

-The eSite x10 must have a minimum of 440 mm of free space above the Mounting Frame to dock the Main Compartment.
+• The eSite x10 must have minimum 440 mm of free space above the Mounting Frame to dock the Main Compartment.

-The eSite x10 Mounting Frame must be installed a minimum of 200 mm above solid ground to fit the connecting cables.
+• The eSite x10 Mounting Frame must be installed minimum 200 mm above solid ground to fit the connecting cables.

-The eSite x10 has a total height of 1 575 mm from top to bottom and requires a minimum space of 1935 mm with mounting space.
+• The eSite x10 has a total height of 1 675 mm between top and bottom and requires a minimum space of 2 035 mm with mounting space.

 It is recommended to prevent direct sunlight from reaching the eSite x10 to maximize the efficiency.